A Big Tip Before Painting Any Antique WHITE!

 Through pain and suffering I finally accepted the need to prime old wood, especially dark stained antiques.
 I wanted to paint one white making it doubly important to get the prep right.
 Here my experience using different products to prepare furniture before painting it white.

-I’ve used water based primers on the market labeled as stain blocking such as Kilz.
-It is super disappointing when, after getting two coats of paint applied, then the first top coat reveals the wood stain coming up.
+I’ve used water based primers on the market labeled as stain blocking but became super disappointed when, after getting two coats of paint applied, then the first top coat, the wood stain came up.

 Both are stinky smelly and both require clean up using Mineral Spirits.
 So for the past year or so, every piece I painted got a prime job with either one of these products.

 I hesitated to use this product when I first learned about it earlier this year.
 The price is a killer but it IS the product to use when painting antique furniture white or very light color.
 You will great stain blocking capability, when used as directed.
-It’s dense white pigment produces a solid white or light color paint coverage.
-I found it at Painted Plethora on Wildwood Ave in Jackson MI.
+It’s dense white pigment produces a solid white base for taking white paint.
+In Jackson, find it at Windy Hill Market (217 N. Jackson Street) DOWNTOWN Jackson MI.

 - I love that it is water based and I need not buy and use cheap brushes any more!